 - 3. Write the extension numbers of the telephones that you want to assign to the list in the Disallow to Ext.
 Nos. column (see Form 2a). - 4.
 Disallowed List Class of Restriction assignments apply to all remote access users and cannot be assigned on an individual basis.
-Use Form 3a, Incoming Trunks: Remote Access, if you planned Remote Access and want to restrict callers through Disallowed Lists: - a.
+Use Form 3a, Incoming Trunks: Remote Access, if you planned Remote Access and want to restrict callers through Disallowed Lists.
+For a network environment, contact the Network Engineering Group for any Disallowed Lists needed to restrict calls across the network: - a.
 On Form 3a (page 3), in the Class of Restriction without Barrier Codes section, write the list numbers under the Disallowed List Access heading for either or both tie and non-tie trunks.

-To help prevent toll fraud, barrier codes should always be assigned and should also be the maximum length allowed.
+To help prevent toll fraud, barrier codes should always be required and should also be the maximum length allowed.